 For this to be achieved, sample coursework and exam scripts shall be lodged with the Programme Administrator in CPU at the University before this moderation process.
-The dates/times for this are set out in the Calendar of Events prepared each year at the start of session but normally this is the morning of the Module Exam Board.
+The dates/times for this are set out in the Consortium Calendar prepared each year at the start of session.
 It is the duty of the Programme Manager to ensure all work is available on time on the specified day.
 External Examiners will also have available the full report of the college, cross college moderation and University Subject Specialist process.
 Agreement must be reached on the standard of assessed work before it is moderated by External Examiners.